grinnell-cs/csc151-dh/_eboards/eboard25-2.md

 > I plan to release it at 8:00 a.m. on Tuesday of finals' week and have it due at 5:00 p.m. on Friday of finals' week.

+How many things must I do for an A?

+> See the syllabus.

 Lab
 ---